vijay8i/this-and-that/01-build-systems/notes/gn-and-ninja.md

 Median: 3.00
 ```

 Nice.
-With this initial experience I think I am ready to go the distance with *gn* and take on the `ad-hoc` project which has a few challenges like fetching third party dependency (`uvw`) that in turn depends `uv`.
+With this initial experience I think I am ready to go the distance with *gn* and take on the `ad-hoc` project which has a few challenges like fetching third party dependency (`uvw`) that in turn depends on `uv`.
 And to make it interesting, I did not follow the suggested guidelines of *meson* to use *subprojects*.

 Stay tuned for Part III.